DeathStar3/varicity-experiment/README_public.md

 #### Experiences

-`experiences_file` corresponds to the path of a YAML file containing the description of the different source codes you want to analyse.
+`experiences_file` corresponds to the path of a YAML file (relative to the `experiences` directory) containing the description of the different source codes you want to analyse.
 Here is an example:

 ```yaml
 junit: